sseefried/lambdalog/drafts/2011-07-08-sharing-recovery.markdown

 prog = let v = 2 + 3 in v + v
 ~~~

-I'll give you the definition of this language soon but for the moment just trust me when I say
+I'll give you the definition of this language soon but, for the moment, just trust me when I say
 this Haskell program generates the following AST

 ~~~{.haskell}
 Add (Add (Const 2) (Const 3)) (Add (Const 2) (Const 3))
 ~~~

-Notice that the sharing implicit in the let-expression of Haskell has
+Notice that the sharing implicit in the Haskell let-expression no longer exists.
+What we would
-now been removed.
-What we would prefer it to generate is something
+prefer it to generate is something more like:
-more like:

 ~~~{.haskell}
 LetE (Add (Const 2) (Const 3)) (Add (Lvar 0) (Lvar 0))